This means that if you click on that link and purchase an item I will get a commission, at no extra cost to you!

 If those don’t meet your requirements, you can always look for other resources to get free images or buy them at stock image sites like Shutterstock, Alamy, 123RF, or Pichi.

 Tailwind will help you to schedule and automate posting on Pinterest and Instagram.

 There is a free version available.
-Tailwind Plus (the paid version) was one of the first tools I spend money on, and I haven’t regretted it for a day.
+Tailwind Plus (the paid version) was one of the first tools I spent money on, and I haven’t regretted it for a day.

 Monetizing and Affiliate Marketing Tools for Bloggers

 As I said before, some bloggers only want to share their stories and do not care about monetizing their blogs.